 Less than a third of small businesses have a business continuity plan to protect themselves in the event of IT failure?
-And a third of large organisations have no contingency plans in place either.
+And a third of large organizations have no contingency plans in place either.

 - The belief that it won’t happen to them